Professional Learning

 teachers playing pickleball

-Photo by Maddie Kinker
+Photo by Isaac DeLeon

 After the pickleball game, the group reflected on where and from whom they think their students learn and which of these are prioritized in their classroom.
 While it was helpful to have a “teacher” there, they also learned from their peers who were just one step ahead of them on the learning curve.
 And sometimes, they learned by explaining something to a friend.
 But what accelerated their learning the most was the joy that allowed them to try things, take risks, laugh at their mistakes, and try again.
 The big take-away was, “How do we create this joyful atmosphere in our classrooms?”